jromero/buildpacks-linuxkit/README.md

 In an ideal world, you would download `pack` and start using it with no additional dependencies.

-### Log
+## Log

 #### 1. Replace Docker Desktop with LinuxKit and DinD

 ##### Goal

 Similar to how Docker for Mac works, the idea would be to "embed" docker inside of a managed VM.
-This would retain the functionality but remove the application from needed to be installed.
+This would retain the functionality but remove the application from needing to be installed.

 ```text
                      +-----------------------------------------------------+